 Requests for reimbursement shall not exceed thirty (30) calendar days from the end of the reimbursement period.
 Requests submitted after this deadline will not be processed absent exceptional circumstances (if there is an exceptional circumstance, it must be communicated to the grant manager before the reimbursement is late).
 If the period exceeds thirty (30) calendar days, it will be viewed as a non-compliance issue.
-ICDVVA reserves the right to deny reimbursement.

-ICDVVA retains the right to refuse reimbursement and reserves the right to determine reasonableness of an expense.
+ICDVVA reserves the right to refuse reimbursement and reserves the right to determine reasonableness of an expense.

-- Reimbursement of expenses by ICDVVA shall be made upon submission of mandatory forms supplied by ICDVVA. - Programs are expected to work with ICDVVA towards the end of a grant period to reallocate any funds which cannot be spent. - The Subrecipient understands that any unspent funds remaining at the end of a grant period will be reverted and retained by ICDVVA.
+- Reimbursement of expenses by ICDVVA shall be made upon submission of mandatory forms supplied by ICDVVA. - Programs are expected to work with ICDVVA towards the end of a grant period to reallocate any funds which cannot be spent. - The Subrecipient understands that any unspent funds remaining at the end of a grant period will be reverted and retained by ICDVVA. - If a subrecipient has a critical situation where an expedited payment is needed, they may make a request for expedited payment to their Grant Manager, explaining the extenuating circumstances they are facing.
+Expedited requests will be considered by, and are entirely at the discretion of, ICDVVA staff.
+If a payment has been received by the subrecipient within 30 days, an expedited payment request will be denied.

-All requests for reimbursement must be uploaded in ICDVVA's new grant management system along with all supporting documentation.
-Please make sure that in all uploaded files every page is right-side-up.
+All requests for reimbursement must be uploaded in AmpliFund along with all supporting documentation.
+Please make sure that in all uploaded files every page is right-side-up, and every page is legible.